magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 * `GetAssetCollectionByName` Retrieves an Asset Collection by its name.
 It is ideal for situations where collections are named logically for easier identification.

-* `FindAssetCollections` Allows for searching AssetsCollections by various criteria.
+* `FindAssetCollections` Facilitates searching AssetsCollections by various criteria.
 It supports more flexible queries compared to direct ID or name lookups.

 * `GetAssetsByCollectionIds` Retrieves all Assets associated with an array of Asset Collection IDs.
 It facilitates batch queries for multiple collections at once.